typescript-cheatsheets/react/docs/advanced/types-react-ap.md

 **Namespace: JSX**

-- `Element` - the type of any JSX expression
+- `Element` - the type of any JSX expression.
+You should ideally never need to see or use this, but you do because of [a limitation of TypeScript](https://github.com/microsoft/TypeScript/issues/21699).
 - `LibraryManagedAttributes` - It specifies other places where JSX elements can declare and initialize property types.
 Used to resolve static `defaultProps` and `propTypes` with the internal props type of a component.
 - `IntrinsicElements` - every possible built-in component that can be typed in as a lowercase tag name in JSX